Sushank13/4GTaskManager/README.md

 # 4GTaskManager
 The 4G Task Manager has been adapted from the concept of the 4 Quadrants time management tool introduced by Stephen R. Covey in his book "The 7 Habits of Highly Effective People."
+Through this  program I have tried to give a concrete shape to this abstract concept of the 4G time management matrix by creating the Fourth Generation Task Manager web application using AWS cloud services.